 Further details of the way in which the funding target has been calculated are set out in Appendix A.

-The above liabilities allow for the fact that pension increases will continue to be recharged £ for £ to the Fund in respect of pensionable service in the Aberdeen City Council Transport Fund accrued prior to 26 October 1986 in relation to First Aberdeen Limited.
+The above liabilities allow for the fact that pension increases will continue to be recharged £ for £ to the North East Scotland Pension Fund in respect of pensionable service accrued prior to 26 October 1986.

 2.2.
 Normal contribution rate